-If you’re on the path to learn stock trading, using a stop loss is probably the number one rule that has been hammered into you.
+If you’re on the path to learn stock trading or still learning how to trade in stocks, using a stop loss is probably the number one rule that has been hammered into you.
 We accept statements like “Never place a trade without placing your stop” at face value because we all know you have to have a stop loss right?

 But is conventional wisdom really true?
 Should every trade really have a stop loss?
 In this article I am going to step on some dangerous ground in the eyes of some traders.